roger-mir-min/Activicat-Project/README.md

 - **Exercises**: Fetches activities based on various criteria (scope, topic, id, etc.)
 - **Deures_activitats (Homework_activities)**: Manages activities handled by users (activities carried out by students, homework set by teachers, etc.)
 - **Groups**: Handles the creation and management of groups by teachers.

+It uses Bcrypt and JWT for the encryption, multer for image management, PM2 for permanent activity.

 ## License and Credit
 This project is released under the GNU GPLv3 License.
 It was created by Roger Miret Minard in 2023.